mturk/svcbatch/docs/examples/README.md

 to run and deploy SvcBatch utility inside different environments and target applications.

+More content will be added as we go.

 ### dummyservice.bat

-This is simple example that shows how to create, run and delete SvcBatch service.
+This is example batch that shows how to create, run and delete SvcBatch service.

 ### Apache Tomcat

-Check [Apache Tomcat](apachetomcat.md) for more details how to simply create and run Apache Tomcat as Windows service.
+Open [apachetomcat.md](apachetomcat.md) for more details how to create and run Apache Tomcat as Windows service.

 ### Python

-Check [Python](python.md) for some examples how to easily convert Python applications to Windows services.
+Open [python.md](python.md) for detailed explanation about how to easily convert Python applications to Windows services.

 ### Ruby

-Inside [Ruby directory](ruby) you can find simple web server example.
+Inside [ruby](ruby) directory you can find simple web server example and a batch file that is used as service wrapper.

 Put `svcbatch.exe` into that directory and create the service by typing